 The WEL bit indicates the current status of the internal Write Enable Latch.
-When the WEL bit is in the Logical 0 state, the device will not accept any Byte/Page Program, Erase, Protect Sector, Unprotect Sector, Sector Lockdown, Freeze Sector Lockdown State, Program OTP Security Register, Write Status Register, or Write Configuration Register commands.
-The WEL bit defaults to the Logical 0 state after a device power-up or reset operation.
-In addition, the WEL bit will be reset to the Logical 0 state automatically under the following conditions:
+When the WEL bit is in the logical "0" state, the device will not accept any Byte/Page Program, erase, Protect Sector, Unprotect Sector, Sector Lockdown, Freeze Sector Lockdown State, Program OTP Security Register, or Write Status Register commands.
+The WEL bit defaults to the logical "0" state after a device power-up or reset operation.
+In addition, the WEL bit will be reset to the logical "0" state automatically under the following conditions:

-- Write Disable operation completes successfully - Write Status Register operation completes successfully or aborts - Write Configuration Register operation completes successfully or aborts - Protect Sector operation completes successfully or aborts - Unprotect Sector operation completes successfully or aborts - Sector Lockdown operation completes successfully or aborts - Freeze Sector Lockdown State operation completes successfully or aborts - Program OTP Security Register operation completes successfully or aborts - Byte/Page Program operation completes successfully or aborts - Block Erase operation completes successfully or aborts - Chip Erase operation completes successfully or aborts - Hold condition aborts
+- Write Disable operation completes successfully - Write Status Register operation completes successfully or aborts - Protect Sector operation completes successfully or aborts - Unprotect Sector operation completes successfully or aborts - Sector Lockdown operation completes successfully or aborts - Freeze Sector Lockdown State operation completes successfully or aborts - Program OTP Security Register operation completes successfully or aborts - Byte/Page Program operation completes successfully or aborts - Block Erase operation completes successfully or aborts - Chip Erase operation completes successfully or aborts - Hold condition aborts

-If the WEL bit is in the Logical 1 state, it will not be reset to a Logical 0 if an operation aborts due to an incomplete or unrecognized opcode being clocked into the device before the $\overline{CS}$ pin is deasserted.
-In order for the WEL bit to be reset when an operation aborts prematurely, the entire opcode for a Byte/Page Program, Erase, Protect Sector, Unprotect Sector, Sector Lockdown, Freeze Sector Lockdown State, Program OTP Security Register, Write Status Register, or Write Configuration Register command must have been clocked into the device.
+If the WEL bit is in the logical "1" state, it will not be reset to a logical "0" if an operation aborts due to an incomplete or unrecognized opcode being clocked into the device before the $\overline{CS}$ pin is deasserted.
+In order for the WEL bit to be reset when an operation aborts prematurely, the entire opcode for a Byte/Page Program, erase, Protect Sector, Unprotect Sector, Sector Lockdown, Freeze Sector Lockdown State, Program OTP Security Register, or Write Status Register command must have been clocked into the device.